Azure/azure-sdk-for-c/sdk/docs/core/az_event_pipeline.md

 ### Synchronous Mode

+__Note__: At the time of writing, this mode is not implemented.

-In synchronous mode, either the outbound (e.g., API surface) or the inbound components (e.g., network stack) require a way to run their respective message loops.
+In synchronous mode, either the outbound (e.g., API surface, timers) or the inbound components (e.g., network stack) require a way to run their respective message loops.
 The Pipeline system can be configured at compile time to add synchronous message loop support through the az_hfsm_pipeline_sync_process_loop API.
 The HFSM policies must be written to support the sync loop event, AZ_HFSM_PIPELINE_EVENT_PROCESS_LOOP, which is posted first as an outbound event (to queue all network writes) then as an inbound event (to process all buffered reads).

 ### Error handling